Fatuha

-Fatuha, also spelled Fatuhaa, is a satellite town in the proposed Patna Metropolitan Region, in the Patna district in the Indian state of Bihar.
+Fatuha, also spelled Fatuhaa, is a satellite town in the proposed Patna Metropolitan Region, in Patna district in the Indian state of Bihar.
 Fatuha lies 24 km east of Patna, the capital city of Bihar.
-Fatuha is an important industrial centre known for small industries and its handloom industries.
+Fatuha is an important industrial centre known for its small industries and its handloom industries.
 The city's name is said to come from its status as a center of textile manufacturing.

 History and culture

 Fatuha is situated at the confluence of the Ganges and Punpun Rivers.
 The area is known as Triveni since the river Gandak is believed to unite with these two rivers here earlier.
 Fatuha is regarded as a very sacred sangam (confluence) in Hindu mythology and is a major pilgrimage and historical centre for Hinduism, Buddhism, Jainism, Islam and Sikhism.
 Many major religious, mythological and historical figures are said to have visited or passed through Fatuha, and it is part of the Ramayana, Buddhist and Jains circuits.
 In ancient times, Lord Sri Rama and all his brothers, Guru Vishwamitra, Lord Srikrishna, Bheema, Emperor Jarasandha, Ajatshatru, Udayin, Lord Mahatma Buddha, and Mahavira Jain were said to have visited Fatuha.

-According to Hindu tradition, Lord Vamana laid his step at this 'sangam' while measuring the entire universe as a gift from the demon king Bali; an annual fair called 'Varuni Mela' is celebrated on every Vaman Dwadashi day (day of incarnation of Lord Vamana) as per the Vikram calendar to commemorate that event, which coincides with the great festival 'Onam' of Kerala where King Bali is invoked.
-In Fatuha, Lord Vamana is invoked on this day with great number of rural people assembling at 'Triveni' to swim in the holy waters.

 Fatuha is said to have hosted Lord Sri Ram with all his brothers as bridegrooms with their groom party while heading for Janakpuri for their marriages to be organised with the daughters of King Janaka and his brother.
 They crossed the Ganges River at Fatuha to reach the district of Vaishali on the way to the Kingdom of Mithila, the abode of Mother Sita.
 Fatuha is very important to the Ramayana circuit.

 Lord Sri Krishna and Bheema are also said to have passed through Fatuha to kill the first great Magadhan king Jarasandha.
 Jarasandha was a devout Shaivite and used to visit a very ancient temple dedicated to Lord Shiva at Baikunthpur on the banks of the Ganges River near Fatuha.
 There is a great annual festival at this place on each Mahashivratri and the temple remains vibrant with a large influx of devotees during Shravan Masa as per Vikram calendar.
 This temple is a great milestone in the history of Shaivism.